swiftlang/swift-org-website/gsoc2024/index.md

 - [Franz Busch](https://github.com/FranzBusch)

-### Add a `deploy` SPM plugin and a Swift-based DSL to the Swift runtime for AWS Lambda
+### Add a `deploy` SwiftPM plugin and a Swift-based DSL to the Swift runtime for AWS Lambda

 **Project size**: 90 hours